March 02, 2021

 “While addressing the tough challenges of 2020, HCA Healthcare led through resilience and a commitment to ethics and integrity,” said Ethisphere CEO, Timothy Erblich.
 “The World’s Most Ethical Companies honorees continue to demonstrate an unwavering commitment to the highest values and positively impacting the communities they serve.
 Congratulations to everyone at HCA Healthcare for earning the World’s Most Ethical Companies designation.”

 In 2021, Ethisphere recognized 135 honorees spanning 22 countries and 47 industries.
-The full list of the 2021 World's Most Ethical Companies can be found at https://worldsmostethicalcompanies.com/honorees.
+View the full list of the 2021 World's Most Ethical Companies.